louk-lang/louk/README.md

 ```sh
 $ npm install louk -D
 ```
-If using with webpack, you will also want to install the [Louk Loader](https://github.com/agorischek/louk-loader).
+If using with webpack, you'll also want to install the [Louk Loader](https://github.com/agorischek/louk-loader).

 ## Notation

 ### Elements and attributes

-Elements are followed by a space, and nested elements are indented.
+Elements are followed by a space or new line, and nested elements are indented.
 Elements are closed when a new element is encountered at the same indentation level, or when the end of the file is reached.
 ```html
 //louk
 h1